- About Academic Advising

 Why are grades important?

-Grades are just one indication of a student's progress and can reflect how well a student is learning and advancing in skills.
+Grades are just one indication of a student's progress and can reflect how well a student is learning and advancing their skills.
 Other means for assessment and to prepare to be competitive in the job market include involvement in extra-curricular activities, both on and off campus.
 These activities might include holding leadership positions in organizations, completing internships, taking advantage of study-abroad opportunities and pursuing career-related jobs.

 Is a D grade acceptable toward my major?